MicrosoftDocs/sql-docs/docs/sql-server/migrate/guides/db2-to-sql-server.md

 |[IBM DB2 LUW inventory scripts and artifacts](https://github.com/Microsoft/DataMigrationTeam/tree/master/IBM%20DB2%20LUW%20Inventory%20Scripts%20and%20Artifacts)|This asset includes a SQL query that hits IBM DB2 LUW version 11.1 system tables and provides a count of objects by schema and object type, a rough estimate of 'Raw Data' in each schema, and the sizing of tables in each schema, with results stored in a CSV format.|
 |[DB2 LUW pure scale on Azure - setup guide](https://github.com/Microsoft/DataMigrationTeam/blob/master/Whitepapers/DB2%20PureScale%20on%20Azure.pdf)|This guide serves as a starting point for a DB2 implementation plan.
 While business requirements will differ, the same basic pattern applies.
 This architectural pattern may also be used for OLAP applications on Azure.|

-These resources were developed as part of the Data Migration Jumpstart Program (DM Jumpstart), which is sponsored by the Azure Data Group engineering team.
-The core charter DM Jumpstart is to unblock and accelerate complex modernization and compete data platform migration opportunities to Microsoft’s Azure Data platform.
-If you think your organization would be interested in participating in the DM Jumpstart program, please contact your account team and ask that they submit a nomination.
+These resources were developed as part of the Data SQL Ninja Program, which is sponsored by the Azure Data Group engineering team.
+The core charter of the Data SQL Ninja program is to unblock and accelerate complex modernization and compete data platform migration opportunities to Microsoft's Azure Data platform.
+If you think your organization would be interested in participating in the Data SQL Ninja program, please contact your account team and ask them to submit a nomination.

 ## Partners